writethedocs/www/docs/conf/portland/2020/sponsors/prospectus.rst

 Benefits
 ~~~~~~~~

-* Your sponsor logo will be shown on the stage during all staff presetentations as a grant sponsor (opening, closing).
+* Your sponsor logo will be shown on the stage during all staff presentations as a grant sponsor (opening, closing).
 * We will mention your company as a grant sponsor on Twitter from the official Write the Docs account